Mind teachings of Tibet: Kagyu approach

-Additionally, the study of some of the texts and songs quoted in "Moonbeams of Mahamudra" is encouraged, as they provide a student with both breath and depth.
+Additionally, the study of some of the texts and songs quoted in "Moonbeams of Mahamudra" is encouraged, as they provide a student with both breadth and depth.
 Among these, "Aspiration of Mahamudra," written by Rangjung Dorje, provides an excellent overview of mahamudra; two other texts, composed by Rangjung Dorje specifically for those interested in studying mahamudra, "Distinguishing Consciousness from Wisdom," a treatise on Buddhist psychology related to its abhidharma, and "A Treatise on Buddha Nature", are also considered to be very helpful.
 An additional support, prior to or concurrent to studying the main text itself, are the oral instructions provided on one or more of the historical Dohas composed by one of the great adepts associated with the tradition, such as those of Sarāha or Naropa.

 Kagyu key texts

 Study and practice of the main body of Moonbeams of Mahamudra itself is traditionally divided into its two parts.

 Part One, entitled "A Concise Elucidation of the Common System of Tranquil Equipoise", covers the guidance instructions for common (to all Buddhist traditions) tranquility meditation and insight meditation practices, first emphasizing each approach's individual distinctions and then making clear how to practice them completely in unity.
 In relation to insight, Dakpo Tashi Namgyal draws from the Saṃdhinirmochana-sūtra of the Buddha, the doctrines of Maitreya, the Abhidharma-samuccaya by Asaṅga, the Prajñāpāramitopadeśa of Ratnākaraśānti, and the treatises of the Bhāvanākrama by Kamalaśīla, and also presents the views and contemplations of other schools, with emphasis on the doctrines on "selflessness."

 Part Two, entitled "An Extensive Elucidation of Mahāmudrā, the uncommon mahamudra meditation", presents the main body of the mahamudra theory and practices.
 In the first two chapters, it begins by covering topics to engender confidence in the teachings and the approaches of mahamudra (Chapter 1) and then summarizes both the common (reflection on the "four thoughts") and the special preliminary practices (Chapter 2.)
 In recent centuries, special preliminaries have frequently been incorporated into a small set of tantric practices (which traditionally require empowerments, such as Vajrasattva), although Gampopa and Dakpo Tashi Namgyal both regarded the tantric elements as optional, and not to be required for proceeding with the study and practice of mahamudra itself.

 The next two chapters of Part Two then present in-depth instructions with emphasis on mahamudra tranquility meditation (Chapter 3) and mahamudra insight meditation (Chapter 4.)

 The remaining chapters of Part Two (Chapters 5–9) present the advanced body of teachings on mahamudra, outlined as follows: